WeileiZeng/COVID-Riverside/index.md

 ## Tips for COVID-19 防疫小常识
 * [Safe Grocery Shopping(内附Youte视频)](https://www.youtube.com/watch?v=sjDuwc9KBps):
   * -When going to the supermarket:
-  1.Wipe down cart
+  1. Wipe down cart
-  2.Commit to the goods you want to buy.
+  2. Commit to the goods you want to buy.
-  3.Don’t go out if you have respiratory illness.
+  3. Don’t go out if you have respiratory illness.
-  4.Plan ahead - get a list and spend minimum time in supermarkets.
+  4. Plan ahead - get a list and spend minimum time in supermarkets.